-The management had assessed the valuation of the Group's office building with the assistance of an independent professional valuation firm on 21 September 2020 that has the relevant experience in the location and category of the property.
-The valuation was based on the assets highest and best use arrived at using the direct sales comparison approach by analysing sales and listing of similar properties in the locality by making reference to market evidence of prices per square feet and adjusted for differences in key attributes such as property size, location and other relevant factors.
+In the previous financial year, the management had assessed the valuation of the Group's office building with the assistance of an independent professional valuation firm on 21 September 2020 that has the relevant experience in the location and category of the property.
+The valuation was based on the asset's highest and best use arrived at using the direct sales comparison approach by analysing sales and listing of similar properties in the locality by making reference to market evidence of prices per square feet and adjusted for differences in key attributes such as property size, location and other relevant factors.

-The resulting fair values of investment property is considered level 3 fair value measurements.
+The resulting fair values of investment property is considered Level 3 (2021: Level 3) fair value measurements.

-The carrying amount of office building of RM20,441,000 (2020: RM22,400,000) was pledged to a licensed bank as security for a banking facility granted to the Group (Note 15).
+The carrying amount of office building of RM19,992,000 (2021: RM20,441,000) was pledged to a licensed bank as security for a banking facility granted to the Group (Note 15).

-The Group has no restrictions on the realisability of its investment property for repairs, maintenance or enhancement.
+The Group has no restrictions on the realisability of its investment property and for repairs, maintenance or enhancement.